scribe2

 • We have also tested it on some smartphones and tablets.
 If you plan to use them, please test it on your smartphone and/or tablet before purchase.

 • The thinking and language used by Real Spelling evolved considerably in the decade between the first Tool Box in 2001 and the revised, interactive Tool Box 2.
-We include the non-interactive pdfs of unconverted sections and the Real Spelling User’s Manual from 2001.
+We include the non-interactive themes and the Real Spelling User’s Manual from 2001.
 These are extremely rich resources, but understand that they did not always represent the most current thinking of the author before his passing — which of course also evolved further in the years between the publication of Tool Box 2 and his death.
 All references, including Tool Box 2, should be interrogated to build understanding.

 The Concept of a ‘Tool Box’